-He burst onto the world stage at the 1958 World Cup, where he played a key role in Brazil’s triumph despite being only 17 years of age.
-He finished his career with three World Cup winners medals – the only player to have ever achieved such a feat.
-The last of these, in 1970, lives longest in the memory.
+He burst onto the world stage at the 1958 World Cup, playing a key role in Brazil’s triumph at the age of 17.
+He would finish his career with three World Cup winners medals – the only player to ever achieve such a feat – and the last of these, in 1970, lives longest in the memory.
 Pele formed part of what is generally considered the greatest international side ever assembled, in which he was accompanied by football legends Jairzinho, Carlos Alberto and Tostao.

 1. Lionel Messi